 Pioneering Cutting-Edge Techniques to Counter Abnormal Brain Signals

-In the past year, NYU Langone’s Center for Neuromodulation added high-frequency ultrasound (HIFU) to its suite of noninvasive approaches that counter abnormal brain signals associated with essential tremor, becoming one of only two facilities in New York State that offer the procedure.
+In the past year, NYU Langone’s Center for Neuromodulation added high intensity focused ultrasound (HIFU) to its suite of noninvasive approaches that counter abnormal brain signals associated with essential tremor, becoming one of only two facilities in New York State that offer the procedure.

 The promising technology sends a focused ultrasound beam from an external transmitter into the brain to destroy the neural tissue behind unwanted motor symptoms.